Freak the Mighty: Plot

-After having a seizure on his birthday, Freak is admitted into the hospital, where he gives Max a blank book, telling him to write the story of Freak the Mighty in it.
+After having a seizure on his thirteenth birthday, Freak is admitted into the hospital and gives Max a blank book, telling him to write the story of Freak the Mighty in it.
 Max returns to the hospital the next day to find that Freak died because his heart became too big for his body.
-Dr. Spivak, Kevin's doctor, reveals that Freak knew he was going to have a very short life, but he told Max he was going to get a bionic body because it would give himself hope.
-The Fair Gwen moves away, with a new man she is in love with, and Max misses Freak's funeral, staying in his room, the "down under" for months.
+Dr. Spivak, Kevin's doctor, reveals that Freak knew he was going to have a short life, but he told Max that he was going to get a bionic body because it would give himself hope.
+The Fair Gwen moves away, with a new man named Rick she is in love with, and Max misses Freak's funeral, staying in his room (which he calls the "down under") for months.
 Not even Grim or Gram can get him out, until Grim orders Max to return to school.
-One day, Max sees Loretta, who tells him "Doing nothing's a drag, kid", so Max writes all of the adventures he and Freak had, in honor of his best friend.
+One day, Max sees Loretta, who says that "Doing nothing's a drag, kid", so Max writes all of the adventures he and Freak had, in honor of his best friend.